Naoki95957/mp3Splitting/README.md

 The only required arguments are the mp3 file and a 'config' file (which is responsible for timeline information).

+The output destination by default will be the same path the mp3 file is on.

 Usage example:
 `python .\split.py -f="myMp3File.mp3" -c="timeline.txt"`